 have been trained for therapy situations.

-While this breed of dog is gentle, calm, and very loving, some degree of exercise
+While this breed of dog is gentle, calm, and very loving, a considerable degree of exercise would be needed.